In this article, our generative AI consulting company will explain how the technology can support healthcare organizations.

 -

 Generating high-quality medical images.
 Hospitals can employ generative AI tools to enhance the traditional AI’s diagnostic abilities.
-This technology can convert poor-quality scans into high-resolution medical images with great details, apply anomaly detection AI algorithms, and present the results to radiologists.
+This technology can convert poor-quality scans into high-resolution medical images with great detail, apply anomaly detection AI algorithms, and present the results to radiologists.

 -